Cushcore claims their tire inserts improve suspension performance, cornering speed, rolling speed, and damping, all while protecting your rims.

 Cushcore is one of many mountain bike tire inserts on the market.
 It is among the heaviest, beefiest, and most expensive options.

 But (so we’re told) their performance improvement is unparalleled.

-This summer I bought a high quality Race Face Turbine R wheelset for my latest hardtail build.
+This summer I bought a high quality Race Face Turbine R wheelset for my Rocky Mountain Growler Hardtail.
 Everyone–wheel manufacturer, bike mechs, and former pros–insisted I had to at least get Cushcore for the rear wheel.
 Not optional.

 Even then, it was tough to believe Cushcore’s marketing.
 Was this bike industry hype, or could Cushcore truly do everything it claims?

 The answer I can confidently tell you…is Yes.